 - Basic scan type vocabulary

 - Settings for scan type conversion

-- Valid settings combinations

 - Converting the scan type of your video

+- Valid settings combinations and requirements

 Basic scan type vocabulary

 Progressive video

 Progressive video includes all lines in all frames.
 It looks better on modern screens because it drastically reduces the amount of image flicker the viewer sees on the screen.
 Devices displaying progressive video will re-draw all horizontal lines in a frame.
 For example, a device running at 50 Hertz playing a 1080 progressive video re-draws 1080 lines (every line in the frame) 50 times per second.